AccursedGalaxy/Orders/README.md

 ## Prerequisites

 - Go 1.20 or later
-- Redis server running on localhost:6379
+- Redis server running on localhost:6379 (for local development)
 - Internet connection to access Binance API

 ## Installation